- Access to and Use of Information Technology

 Any user's account, software, and hardware, is a possible target for vandalism.
 Attempted or detected alteration of user system software, data or other files, as well as equipment or resource disruption or destruction, is considered vandalism.

 Any user of IT and networking resources can be denied full or partial access to computing and networking resources if he or she violates this policy.
 Generally, denial of service will be justified by well-documented violations of policy and warnings.
-ITS may terminate or restrict any person's access to its resources, without prior notice, if such action is necessary to maintain availability, security, and integrity of operations for other users of the resources, or in the case of serious policy violations.ITS will notify the user and the appropriate Vice President or Provost when access has been restricted or terminated.
+ITS may terminate or restrict any person's access to its resources, without prior notice, if such action is necessary to maintain availability, security, and integrity of operations for other users of the resources, or in the case of serious policy violations.ITS will notify the user and the appropriate Vice President, Dean or Provost when access has been restricted or terminated.

 Appeals will be handled through existing processes.
 (Student violations will be referred through the student conduct or academic misconduct system as outlined in the Student Handbook.
 Faculty and staff violations will be referred through conduct processes outlined in the Faculty Manual and the Administrative and Hourly Staff manuals.)
 Where directly applicable the Student Handbook, and the Administrative and Hourly Staff manuals take precedence over this policy: